Apple must bundle a power adapter with iPhone models sold in the Brazilian state of SĂŁo Paulo

 Recent government filings indicate that the useful ECG feature found on the Apple Watch Series 4 and newer could launch in Japan and Brazil next.

-A Brazilian state agency notified Apple on Wednesday that it must explain how Brazilian iPhone owners will be able to buy battery replacements at lower prices.
+Apple is in some hot water in Brazil over the recent battery controversy.
+Reuters reports that a Brazilian state agency responsible for consumer issues has notified the Cupertino company that it must explain how Brazilian iPhone owners will be able to buy battery replacements at lower prices.

 Following a pair of iPhone 7 Plus ads showcasing the depth of field shooting mode made possible by the dual-lens camera on iPhone 7 Plus, Apple shared another video on its Brazilian YouTube channel